Protect employees

 We create awareness and understanding of group risk products and their benefits for employers and their workforce.

-Group Risk Development (GRiD) is the industry body for the group risk protection sector, promoting the value to British businesses of providing financial protection for their staff, enhancing their wellbeing and engagement.
+Group Risk Development (GRiD) is the industry body for the group risk protection sector, promoting the value to UK businesses of providing financial protection for their staff, enhancing their wellbeing and engagement.
 Our membership has a collective wealth of experience built over years of operating in the group risk protection market.

 What is Group Risk?